Neural equilibria for long-term prediction of nonlinear conservation laws: Shock Tube

 \subsubsection{Total Variation Diminishing Principle}

-Consider a function $w(t, x)$, and an operator $L$ tied to a numerical scheme such that $w(t_{n+1}, x) =L w(t_n, x)$ (e.g., $L$ could be a point finite-difference scheme).
-The specific nature of the domain, the operator $L$, and associated conditions play a negligible role in what follows, and so they will remain unspecified.\
+Consider a function $w(t, x)$ and an operator $L$ tied to a numerical scheme such that $w(t_{n+1}, x) =L w(t_n, x)$ (e.g., $L$ could be a point finite-difference scheme).
+We state only the discrete TVD condition needed to define the regularizer used in training.

 A scheme is considered TVD, if for any function $w(t, x)$ of bounded total variation, the following inequality holds:

 where,